sag-gov-integration-unit/webmethods-container-deployments/docker/apigateway/README.md

 2) Make sure you save a *valid licenses* with expected name (for proper volume mapping in docker) in the "./licensing" directory:

- - "ApiGateway Advanced Edition"
+ - ApiGateway Advanced
    - expected filename: "./licensing/apigateway-licenseKey.xml"
+ - API Portal (only needed for the deployments involving API Portal product)
+   - expected filename: "./licensing/apiportal-licenseKey.xml"
- - Terracotta (for clustering)
+ - Terracotta (only needed for the deployments involving API Gateway clustering)
    - expected filename: "./licensing/terracotta-license.key"
- - "API Portal"
-   - expected filename: "./licensing/apiportal-licenseKey.xml"
- - "Microgateway"
+ - Microgateway (only needed for the deployments involving Microgateway product)
    - expected filename: "./licensing/microgateway-licenseKey.xml"

 ## webMethods Major Versions